ankush91/Rtce/README.md

 ## Use

+The jar files are located in the main rtce folder.
+For the current implementation, they must remain in that folder.
+They can be run from that folder on any command prompt.

+Because we used java, the executables should be platform independant.
+However, for convienience we list the platforms on which they have been tested below:

+64-bit Windows 10

 ###Server

 Run the jar file RTCEServer.jar (the command is java -jar RTCEServer.jar).
 At this point, the only maintenance to be done on the server side is restarting, which should only be done in the event of something breaking.